 While CEH (ANSI) and CEH (Practical) can be used as stepping stones to prepare for OSCP, those who earn their OSCP won’t have use for a CEH (Master) designation.

-StationX offers bundles for both CEH and OSCP certification through our VIP subscription.
-VIP membership provides you with the relevant content needed to successfully prepare for and pass either exam and unlimited access to hundreds of other courses covering information technology, information security, computer networking, and much more!
+StationX offers bundles for both CEH and OSCP certification through our membership.
+The StationX Accelerator Program provides you with the relevant content needed to successfully prepare for and pass either exam and unlimited access to hundreds of other courses covering information technology, information security, computer networking, and much more!